-Our links with London are key to the popularity of the area and their convenience attracts young and hard-working families, keeping our population profile more balanced and vibrant than it would be otherwise.
+There are just over 7000 households in the Plan area, with a population of 16,826 (at the last census).
+Our links with London are key to the area's popularity and their convenience attracts young and hard-working families, keeping our population profile more balanced and vibrant than it would be otherwise.
 The downside of this popularity is that house prices are high and population growth is greater than Waverley as a whole.
 Local workers (with their families) and the young (20-35yrs) can find it difficult to settle in the area in which they have grown up, for the most part due to high property prices.
 Over the period to 2032, demographic pressures are likely to remain intense and demand/desire for family homes will remain high.